federkasten/butler/README.md

 ### Example

-Create web workers and define handlers in main thread, and tell to workers via `work!` function;
+Create web workers and define its response handlers in main thread, and tell to workers via `work!`;

 ```clj
 (require '[butler.core :as butler])